dowonlee777/soar_geofence/PROPOSAL.md

 {How will you know you succeeded?
 If you were to receive partial credit, what should we look for?}
 - Working Custom Gazebo Model
 - Ability to launch PX4 drone in model and move around freely
-- Demonstrate our geofence code
+- Demonstrate our geofence code from a multitude of different entrances